NVIDIA-AI-IOT/jetracer/docs/nvidia/bill_of_materials.md

 # JetRacer - Bill of Materials

-You need to order these parts to build JetRacer.
+This page lists the parts needed to build JetRacer.
 After you've received the parts, follow the [hardware setup](hardware_setup.md).

 ## Jetson Nano